Brevin85/Cancer-diagnosis-and-treatment-biomarkers-Africa/CONTRIBUTING.md

 # To our project's contributors

 Welcome to the Cancer Diagnosis and Treatment Biomarkers project!
 We’re excited to have you here and look forward to your contributions.
-Please introduce yourself and share your interests—connecting with each other helps foster a collaborative community.
+Please introduce yourself and share your interests connecting with each other helps foster a collaborative community.
 Thank you for joining us on this important journey!

 # Project's Code of Conduct for Users